-- 23. Your Principal Supervisor usually simply called your Supervisor is the main person appointed by the Degree Committee to oversee and help you with your study. - 24.
-In agreeing to take on the role, your Supervisor will have established the suitability of your research topic, in the light of resource availability, the University's timescale for submission of the dissertation, and your background and aptitude.
-If you are a part-time student, your Supervisor will have been responsible for establishing at interview your pattern of attendance including arrangements for supervision, and training. - 25.
-Your Supervisor will ensure that you are told about the conventions and requirements that pertain to your subject with respect, for example, to scholarly writing; use of archives and collections; and integrity in collecting and analysing data.
+23. Your Principal Supervisor - usually simply called your Supervisor - is the main person appointed by the Degree Committee to oversee and help you with your study.

+24. In agreeing to take on the role, your Supervisor will have established the suitability of your research topic, in the light of resource availability, the University's timescale for submission of the dissertation, and your background and aptitude.
+If you are a part-time student, your Supervisor will have been responsible for establishing at interview your pattern of attendance including arrangements for supervision, and training.

+25. Your Supervisor will ensure that you are told about the conventions and requirements that pertain to your subject with respect, for example, to scholarly writing; use of archives and collections; and integrity in collecting and analysing data.
 He or she will advise you on relevant literature, methodology and academic conventions pertaining in your field, including how to present your research and how to acknowledge the work of others to avoid plagiarism.
-These requirements will also be set out in the Course Handbook and explained to you during your induction. - 26.
-Your Supervisor is responsible for ensuring that you are aware of health and safety issues; relevant University policy on research ethics and ethical matters specific to your research area; University policy on working with children or vulnerable adults (where relevant); University policy on Animal Welfare (where relevant) and intellectual property rights.
+These requirements will also be set out in the Course Handbook and explained to you during your induction.
+Your Supervisor will also ensure that you are aware of the University's expectations in respect of research integrity and good practice.4

+26. Your Supervisor is responsible for ensuring that you are aware of health and safety issues; relevant University policy on research ethics and ethical matters specific to your research area; University policy on working with children or vulnerable adults (where relevant); University policy on Animal Welfare (where relevant) and intellectual property rights.